AnthonyRentsch/likely-voters/README.md

 `state_models.Rmd` - Similar to `national_models.Rmd` but goes state by state.
 View the output [here](https://github.com/AnthonyRentsch/thesis_LikelyVoters/blob/master/state_models.md).

 `analysis_test.Rmd` - Test markdown file for cutoff likely voter models.
 This file only uses 2016 data throughout and is meant to be a draft of my analysis.
-View the output [here](https://github.com/AnthonyRentsch/thesis_LikelyVoters/blob/master/analysis_test.md).